yamand16/age_and_gender_classification/README.md

 # Age and Gender Classification using Ear and Profile Face Images

+Note: One of the our paper is under review now.
+After it finishes, we will share our codes, pretrained models, and other necessary information/files.

 ### Text Files

 For FERET dataset, there are 8 text files that contain ear and profile face image names with age and gender labels.